Capacitor plague: Prevalence

 Most of the affected capacitors were produced from 1999 to 2003 and failed between 2002 and 2005.
 Problems with capacitors produced with an incorrectly formulated electrolyte have affected equipment manufactured up to at least 2007.

 Major vendors of motherboards such as Abit, IBM, Dell, Apple, HP, and Intel were affected by capacitors with faulty electrolytes.

 In 2005, Dell spent some US$420 million replacing motherboards outright and on the logistics of determining whether a system was in need of replacement.

 Many other equipment manufacturers unknowingly assembled and sold boards with faulty capacitors, and as a result the effect of the capacitor plague could be seen in all kinds of devices worldwide.

 Because not all manufacturers had offered recalls or repairs, do it yourself repair instructions were written and published on the Internet.

 Responsibility

 In the November/December 2002 issue of Passive Component Industry, following its initial story about defective electrolyte, reported that some large Taiwanese manufacturers of electrolytic capacitors were denying responsibility for defective products.

 While industrial customers confirmed the failures, they were not able to trace the source of the faulty components.
-The defective capacitors were marked with previously unknown brands such as "Tayeh", "Choyo", or "Chhsi".
+The defective capacitors were marked with previously unknown brands, including Tayeh, Choyo, and Chhsi.
 The marks were not easily linked to familiar companies or product brands.

 The motherboard manufacturer ABIT Computer Corp. was the only affected manufacturer that publicly admitted to defective capacitors obtained from Taiwan capacitor makers being used in its products.
 However, the company would not reveal the name of the capacitor maker that supplied the faulty products.